Indezine Logo

 5. The Slides pane located on the left side of the Slide Master view has one large thumbnail that represents the Slide Master.
 All the smaller thumbnails below it represent individual Slide Layouts that follow the Slide Master above them.
 Select the required Slide Master or the Slide Layout on the left pane for which you want to enable slide numbers.

-7. Choose Apply to All if you want to show slide numbers in all Masters/Layouts of the presentation, or Apply if you want it to be visible only on the current selection (Master, or Layout based on what you have selected).
+7. Choose Apply to All if you want to show slide numbers in all Masters and Layouts of the presentation, or Apply if you want the slide number to be visible on the current selection (Master or Layout).

-8. Make sure you are on the Slide Master tab of the Ribbon, and click the Close button (highlighted in red within Figure 4, above) to go back to the Normal view.
+8. Make sure you are on the Slide Master tab of the Ribbon, and click the Close button, as shown highlighted in red within Figure 4, above, to go back to the Normal view.

 Back